 What’s right for your business?

 From a simplistic point of view, you might ask ‘Should we get a new server or move to the cloud?’.
 In reality, the problem is too complex to solve by answering this simple question.
 Perhaps the more relevant issue to consider is what type of data management services best suits your business.
-Rest assured, you can find effective and cost efficient solutions if you approach the problem with good understanding of the key issues that affect the decision.
+Rest assured, you can find effective and cost-efficient solutions if you approach the problem with a good understanding of the key issues that affect the decision.

 The objective of this article is to provide background information that will help you develop a solid plan to investigate relevant options for data management services.
 Secondarily, we will briefly touch on hosted applications.
 But before we forge ahead discussing these issues, let’s first clarify the meaning of ‘cloud computing’.